Key takeaways

 Tax-free investment accounts

-Most tax-free investment accounts are funded or purchased with after-tax dollars.
+Most tax-free investment accounts are funded with after-tax dollars.
 This means you’ll be taxed up front, rather than when you withdraw funds or earn returns.

 Roth 401(k) accounts